Michael Wacha: Amateur career

 Wacha attended Pleasant Grove High School in Texarkana, Texas, where he played for the school's baseball and basketball teams.
 As a basketball player, he lettered three years as a forward and was chosen for the first-team all-district on his way to advancing his school to the regional finals during his senior year.
 In his junior baseball season, Wacha posted a 16–3 win–loss record, pitching the Hawks to the state finals.
-As a senior, he led the Hawks to the state semi-finals in his senior year in 2009 with a 6–3 win–loss record).
+He led the Hawks to the state semi-finals in his senior year in 2009 with a 6–3 record.
 Wacha was a two-time all-state selection; he was selected to the all-state first-team and all-state tournament team.
 Excelling academically, Wacha was a member of the National Honor Society; in basketball, Wacha earned first-team academic all-state honors.

 As an enrollee at Texas A&M University, Wacha played three years of college baseball for the Texas A&M Aggies.
 At this point, Wacha stood tall, weighed 180 lb, and threw his fastball with a velocity between 84 mph and 88 mph.
 During his freshman campaign, he made ten starts in 25 total appearances and posted a 2.90 earned run average and a 9–2 record.
 Wacha also registered 97 strikeouts and 22 walks in 105 1/3 innings pitched.
 His nine wins ranked fifth and 2.90 earned run average was sixth in the Big 12 Conference.
 For his performance, Louisville Slugger named Wacha a freshman All-American.

 In his sophomore year, Wacha posted a 9–4 record in 16 starts with 123 strikeouts and just 20 walks and a 2.29 earned run average in 129 2/3 innings pitched.
 His performance earned him a spot as a Third Team All-American and All-Big 12 Second Team.
 Wacha was a member of the USA Baseball Collegiate National Team.
 He also pitched in the Big 12 Championship, NCAA College Station Regional, and College World Series at the end of his sophomore year.